DeLTa: Demonstration and Language-Guided Novel Transparent Object Manipulation: Experiments

 \subsection{Ablation Studies}

 In our ablation studies, we address the following key questions for transparent robotics manipulation:

-{\textbf{(1) Is depth estimation necessary for transparent object manipulation?}} To answer this question, we evaluate our method using raw depth sensor observations instead of our depth estimation results (\Fref{fig:depth_comparison}).
-The comparison between \Tref{tab:ablation_study}-(1) and \Tref{tab:ablation_study}-Ours demonstrates that our depth estimation significantly improves performance across all tasks.
+{\textbf{(1) Is depth estimation necessary for transparent object manipulation?}} To answer this question, we evaluate our method using raw depth sensor observations instead of our depth estimation results (Fig.~\ref{fig:depth_comparison}).
+The comparison between Table~\ref{tab:ablation_study}-(1) and Table~\ref{tab:ablation_study}-Ours demonstrates that our depth estimation significantly improves performance across all tasks.
 Specifically, in the grocery stocking task, inaccurate depth information hindered the robot from compactly arranging objects within the shelf dimensions.
 This verifies the significant benefits of enhanced depth estimation for precise transparent robotics manipulation, as raw depth sensors alone are insufficient for handling transparent objects.

 {\textbf{(2) Is 6D pose estimation necessary compared to 3D position-based manipulation?}} One of the straightforward approaches for robot manipulation uses 3D position from open vocabulary segmentation and projects to 3D using depth for manipulation.
-As shown in \Tref{tab:ablation_study}-(2), this position-based method achieves reasonable performance in Tight Shelf Retrieval (70\%) and Chemical Experiment (60\%) tasks, but fails in grocery stocking tasks, demonstrating the limitations of position-only approaches for grasping diverse rotation.
+As shown in Table~\ref{tab:ablation_study}-(2), this position-based method achieves reasonable performance in Tight Shelf Retrieval (70\%) and Chemical Experiment (60\%) tasks, but fails in grocery stocking tasks, demonstrating the limitations of position-only approaches for grasping diverse rotation.
 Specifically, when objects are lying with small rotation errors, grasps often fail, highlighting the necessity of accurate 6D pose for robust manipulation.